adaptris/interlok-docs/docs/pages/ui/ui-config.md

 - **Swagger:** Open an Adapter configuration using a Swagger file from your file system.
 Simple rest service swagger configuration (yaml or json) get converted to an adapter config with http jetty consumers.
 (Since 3.5.0)
 - **Version Control:** Retrieve a configuration from a Version Control System (Subversion or Git).
 For this option to be enabled [VCS](/pages/advanced/advanced-version-control) needs to be configured and you need at least one VCS Profile.

-{% include note.html content="When using **File System:** with a zip file, the zip file need to be built with the [Config Project Format](/pages/ui/ui-config-project#config-project-format) with a config-project.json file.
-Or alternatively with an adapter.xml in the zip root and optionally a variables substitution file called _variables.properties_ can be added." %}
+?> **NOTE** When using **File System:** with a zip file, the zip file need to be built with the [Config Project Format](/pages/ui/ui-config-project#config-project-format) with a config-project.json file.
+Or alternatively with an adapter.xml in the zip root and optionally a variables substitution file called _variables.properties_ can be added.

 ## Navigating the config page ##